MicrosoftDocs/azure-devops-docs/docs/test/copy-clone-test-items.md

 ::: moniker range="< azure-devops-2020"

 > [!NOTE]
 > This feature isn't supported through the web portal for Azure DevOps Server 2019 and earlier versions.
-The feature to copy test plans requires Azure DevOps Server 2020 or later version.
+The feature to copy test plans requires Azure DevOps Server 2020 or later.

 ::: moniker-end